oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/multi_node_inference/README.md

 - Only job supported right now using Ray cluster and OCI Blueprints is vLLM Distributed Inference.
 This will change in the future.

+- All nodes in the multi-node inferencing recipe's node pool will be allocated to Ray (subject to change).
+You cannot assign just a portion; the entire node pool is reserved for the Ray cluster.

 ## Interacting with Ray Cluster

 Once the multi-node inference recipe has been successfully deployed, you will have access to the following URLs: